covid19data-us/covid19data.us/README.md

 ![](images/smaller_gcp_setup.png)

+**Footnotes:**

-Credit to Johns Hopkins for giving us the data!
-Credit to the covidtracker folks - keeping an eye on the work there
+1. Credit to _Johns Hopkins_ for giving us the data!
+1. Credit to the _covidtracker folks_ for keeping an eye on the work there